 The Wellness Assessment survey was developed and distributed to all students on the Columbus campus of The Ohio State University in October 2014.
 The Wellness Assessment was designed to measure nine dimensions of wellness in order to give students a better understanding of their own wellness and provide them with resources that they can utilize to improve their wellness.
 The survey instrument was distributed via an open link to undergraduate and graduate students.
-This report examines demographic variations in career wellness, as well as the relationship of career wellness to other dimensions of wellness.
+This report examines demographic variations in emotional wellness, as well as the relationship of emotional wellness to the other dimensions of wellness.